4 Ways to Constructively Criticize Yourself

 3. Shift your focus from yourself to others.

 Instead of getting caught up in self-judgment, whether positive or negative, it can be helpful to consider how your actions affect other people.
 This broader focus can help reorient your attention to what matters most to you—the people you’re trying to help through your work, the relationship you want to nurture—and encourage you to make amends that benefit others.
 Research suggests that people who pursue compassionate goals rather than self-image goals have less conflict in their relationships, receive more support, and experience less loneliness.
 When we’re focused on protecting our own self-esteem, other people may represent competition or threats, and we may fail to recognize their needs.
+(Read our story on signs that your self-esteem is improving.)

 4. Practice self-compassionate self-criticism.